Seat belt: In rear seats

-In 1955 (as a 1956 package), Ford offered lap only seat belts in the rear seats as an option within the Lifeguard safety package.
-In 1967, Volvo started to install lap belts in the rear seats.
-In 1972, Volvo upgraded the rear seat belts to a three-point belt.
+Ford offered optional lap belts for the rear seats as part of its 1956 "Lifeguard" safety package.
+Volvo fitted rear belt anchor points by 1958, began installing rear lap belts in 1967, and upgraded the rear restraints to three-point belts in 1972.

-In crashes, unbelted rear passengers increase the risk of belted front seat occupants' death by nearly five times.
+Regulation

+In the United States, Federal Motor Vehicle Safety Standard (FMVSS) No. 208 required lap-shoulder belts at rear outboard seats for passenger cars manufactured after 11 December 1989 (and for light trucks, vans and SUVs after 1 September 1991); lap belts had previously been required at rear forward-facing positions.
+The U.S. also finalized a rule in 2024 to require rear seat-belt reminder systems on new vehicles beginning with the 2027 model year (with updated front-seat reminders from 2026).

+Effectiveness and risk

+Rear seat belts substantially reduce injury risk for rear occupants; analyses of U.S. crash data report that lap-shoulder belts reduce fatality risk by roughly 44–73% depending on vehicle type.
+Unbelted rear-seat passengers also elevate risk to belted front-seat occupants; multiple studies have found the driver's fatality risk is increased several-fold when the rear passenger is unrestrained.

 Child occupants

 As with adult drivers and passengers, the advent of seat belts was accompanied by calls for their use by child occupants, including legislation requiring such use.
 Generally, children using adult seat belts suffer significantly lower injury risk when compared to non-buckled children.

-The UK extended compulsory seatbelt wearing to child passengers under the age of 14 in 1989.
+The UK extended compulsory seat belt wearing to child passengers under the age of 14 in 1989.
 It was observed that this measure was accompanied by a 10% increase in fatalities and a 12% increase in injuries among the target population.
-In crashes, small children who wear adult seatbelts can suffer "seat-belt syndrome" injuries including severed intestines, ruptured diaphragms, and spinal damage.
-There is also research suggesting that children in inappropriate restraints are at significantly increased risk of head injury, one of the authors of this research said, "The early graduation of kids into adult lap and shoulder belts is a leading cause of child-occupant injuries and deaths."
+In crashes, small children who wear adult seat belts can suffer "seat-belt syndrome" injuries including severed intestines, ruptured diaphragms, and spinal damage.
+There is also research suggesting that children in inappropriate restraints are at significantly increased risk of head injury.
+One of the authors of this research said, "The early graduation of kids into adult lap and shoulder belts is a leading cause of child-occupant injuries and deaths."

 As a result of such findings, many jurisdictions now advocate or require child passengers to use specially designed child restraints.
 Such systems include separate child-sized seats with their own restraints and booster cushions for children using adult restraints.
-In some jurisdictions, children below a certain size are forbidden to travel in front car seats."
+In some jurisdictions, children below a certain size are forbidden to travel in front car seats.